Connecting to CHTC Using CHTC's HTC Submit Nodes

 All of our CHTC submit servers and head nodes are firewalled to block log-ins from off-campus.
 If you are off-campus and want to log in, you can either:

-• Activate the campus VPN (more details on how to set this up here).
+- Activate the campus Virtual Private Network (VPN) (more details on how to set this up DoIT’s VPN webpage).
+This will allow you join the campus network when working off-campus.

 In either case, it will appear like you are on-campus, and you should then be able to log into CHTC as usual.